beckym223/manual_work/E6_long_edited.md

 Reduce the tax by an order of magnitude and it becomes imaginable, but then it be- comes trivial as greenhouse policy.5
-5A careful treatment of the universal carbon tax is provided by James M. Poterba (1991).

 ### ---Economics-1992-0-14.txt---
 Tradable permits have been proposed as